What type of photography do you do?

 My venue needs a certificate of insurance.
 Can you provide that?

-Yes.
-I do request that you let me know at least two months in advance of the wedding as it does take time for my insurance company to process and provide that document.
+Yes— let me know a couple months before wedding if you can since it takes a little bit for my insurance company to process and provide that document.

-Nikon D3s as well as the Nikon D4s as my primary bodies.
-Nikon D600 for my back-up body.
+The Nikon D3s & Nikon D4s are my primary bodies.
+I have a Nikon D600 for my back-up body.
 I shoot with all prime lenses, favoring my 35mm, my 85mm, 105mm and my 50mm.
 I bring two Nikon Speedlight SB-800s, although I prefer to work with available light when possible.

 How long have you been in business?